Health

 Integrating Gates and Access Control in Healthcare

-Speed and reliability matter in healthcare environments.
+Another key consideration is how speed and reliability matter in healthcare environments.
 Gate systems must open quickly during emergencies but remain locked to unauthorized vehicles and pedestrians.

 Gates also support visitor management by directing foot traffic toward monitored entrances rather than allowing random site access.
 This helps reception and security teams manage patient privacy and maintain a controlled environment.